Updated May 13, 2021

-You’ll never have to pay for cable again to watch MLB games, NASCAR, golf, UFC matches or soccer matches, including the FIFA World Cup and Confederations Cup.
+FS1 is a key network for watching MLB games, NASCAR, golf, UFC matches or soccer matches, including the FIFA World Cup and Confederations Cup.

-You can watch FS1, FS2, FOX, ESPN, A&E, History, TBS, TNT and USA no matter where you are.
+Subscribers get 65+ live TV channels, including FS1, FS2, FOX, ESPN, A&E, History, TBS, TNT and USA.

 A subscription lets you activate 38 apps like FOX Sports.
 Many of these apps carry unique live streams that aren’t available in your Hulu Live TV lineup.
 So you’re getting some extra channels there.